kwkoo/kahoot-clone-nodejs/README.md

 To import a quiz, run: `scripts/mongo-import quiz.json`

-## Installing on non-OpenShift Kubernetes

-Run: `kubectl apply -f yaml/quiz-k8s.yaml`

-Note: The mongo deployment uses an image from Docker Hub.
-You may have to create a secret to get around Docker Hub's pull rate limit.
-After you create the secret, modify the mongo Deployment in `yaml/quiz-k8s.yaml` and point the `imagePullSecrets` field to your new secret.

 ## Installing on OpenShift using Source to Image

 1. Login to OpenShift by running `oc login`

 1. Run `scripts/deploy-on-openshift`

-## Building on the local machine

-1. Install MongoDB: `sudo apt-get install mongodb`

-1. Start MongoDB: `sudo service mongodb start`

-1. Make sure all node modules have been installed listed in `package.json`: `express`, `moment`, `mongodb`, `mongoose`, `socket.io`

 ## Description